NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-5-workflow-configuration.md

 *parameters*, which hold information and values that can be changed directly on the command-line at the time of execution.
 One use of parameters in our MRSA workflow is to remove the hard-coded `results` output directory, for example.
-Parameters can be written on the follow form:
+Parameters can be written on the following form:

 ```nextflow
 params {